A literary gangster who protested through obscenity: the salaciousness of Henry Miller

 To Miller, art was a substitute for life.
 He saw himself unfit for the modernist movement represented by Proust, Eliot, Joyce and others.
 Miller owed much to the Dadaists and the Surrealists, and preferred French writers who were “un-French”.
 He believed in “[t]he literature of flight, of escape, of a neurosis so brilliant that it almost makes one doubt efficacy of health.”

 In What is Literature?
 Sartre calls art “action” and is implying that if art has value, it is declaring itself as an appeal to the public.
 Miller’s moorings were on the opposite side.
 His ideas were closer to those of the American artist Jackson Pollock, who saw art as a process of creation which is individual.
-Pollock believed that art enhances the value of the creator far more than of the audience.
+Pollock believed art is valued more by its creator than by its audience.

 For Miller, writing was autobiography – a form of self-action.
 “We should look to the diary,” Miller writes, “not for the truth about things but as an expression of this struggle to be free of the obsession for truth.”